PiwikPRO/PPMS-PublicDocs/data_collection/mobile/Piwik_PRO_SDK_for_Android.md

 ```
 ``1`` and ``2`` are our dimension slots and ``visit``, ``billing`` are the dimension values for the tracked event.

-Once an event is triggered, the dimensions are deleted and will not be sent with the next event.
+Once the event is triggered, the dimensions are deleted and will not be sent with the next event.
 If you want to send dimensions with the next event, you must set them again.

 ### Tracking user profile attributes
 *Requires Audience Manager*

 The Audience Manager stores visitors' profiles which have data from a variety of sources.
 One of them can be a mobile application.
 It is possible to enrich the profiles with more attributes by passing any key-value pair e.g. gender: male, favourite food: Italian, etc. It is recommended to set additional user identifiers such as [email](#user-email-address) or [User ID](#user-id) which will allow the enrichment of existing profiles or merging of profiles rather than creating a new profile.
-For example, if the user visited the website, performed some actions, filled in a form with his email (his data was tracked and profile created in Audience Manager) and afterwards started using a mobile application, the existing profile will be enriched only if the email was set.
+For example, if the user visited the website, performed some actions, filled in a form with his email (his data was tracked and profile created in Audience Manager) and *Used only by Audience Manager* started using a mobile application, the existing profile will be enriched only if the email was set.
 Otherwise, a new profile will be created.

 For sending profile attributes use ``audienceManagerSetProfileAttribute`` method: